Indirect Moisture Methods

 Indirect methods of measuring moisture use the change in an electrical or structural characteristic of a material as a relationship of its moisture content.
 Common measurements are changes in capacitance, conductivity, and reaction to radio frequencies.
 In addition, changes in the absorption of electromagnetic radiation relate to changes in material moisture.
 Because these methods are indirect, calibration against a known moisture amount is needed.
 This extra step is often offset by the speed of obtaining a moisture measurement (taking seconds instead of minutes or hours).

-The Radio Frequency based equipment covers a wide range of equipment, including specialized probes.
-The bench top Moisture Computer has a wide range of applications with no conductive materials.
+Lab Unit equipment involves testing a collected sample.
+The bench top has a wide range of applications with non-conductive materials.